Email marketing

 Final thoughts: Mother’s Day is in May!

 So, we’re all about April, and you think I’m getting ahead?
-But Mother’s Day is just around the corner, on May 11th.
-Many companies bring out the heavy Mother’s Day guns in April to account for decision and delivery time.
-Think about it this month, and don’t forget to consult our holiday calendar.
+But Mother’s Day is just around the corner, on May 10th.
+Many companies go big on Mother’s Day campaigns in April to account for decision and delivery time.
+Consider starting in April to allow time for planning and shipping, and don’t forget to consult our holiday calendar.

 April is all about movement and arts, with a big chocolate bunny right in the middle of the month.
 Of course, you won’t select every date we highlighted here, just the ones that make sense for your company.
 The good news is that April has a bit of everything!